MikeBishop/fleetapi-tokens/README.md

 up continuously.
 It can be hosted at home using dynamic DNS if port 443 is available, or on your favorite cloud hosting provider.
 (Linode, Azure, Amazon EC2, etc.)

+The container requests "offline access," meaning it receives refresh tokens as well as access tokens.
+These refresh tokens can be used by applications directly without needing to communicate with this container.

 ## Configuration